Nail cool Scandi style with Carpet Court

 Cold weather (and by cold we mean frequently below freezing!) is the Scandinavian standard, so cosy interiors are an absolute must.
 Deflect the cold and achieve a true Scandi interior mix up by combining various textures, throwing together natural materials like linen, cotton and wool, sitting patterned cable-knit cushions on plainer couches and topping timber floors with cowhide rugs.

 Timber flooring is the foundation of creating a warm space and therefore tends to be prevalent in Scandinavian design.
 Light varieties are the go to, helping to accentuate pale walls and accessories to open up the space.
-Try Stockmans Ridge Timber in Blackbutt or Provincial Lane timber in Macadamia for a clean and versatile base.
+Try Stockmans Ridge Timber in Blackbutt or a timber in Macadamia for a clean and versatile base.

 The concept of easy living is at the root of all Scandi design.
 Open plan layouts allow each room to flow seamlessly into the next, while sparse, but carefully thought out, furnishings bring a zen vibe to the space.
 Nail pared back styling by steering clear of too many or very heavy accessories that dominate the room and by being ultra-conscious of even a little bit of clutter building up.